justnothi/Malrodo-Virus/README.md

 You can use the app if that doesnt work,

-Use the code and put it into applescripteditor or just download the files and open it and run it!
+Use the .scpt file and put it into applescripteditor or just download the file and open it and run it!

 About 42000 Lines